the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `flash loan` - a smart contract transaction in which a lender smart contract lends assets to a borrower smart contract with the condition that the assets are returned, plus an optional fee, before the end of the transaction.
 This ERC specifies interfaces for lenders to accept flash loan requests, and for borrowers to take temporary control of the transaction within the lender execution.
 The process for the safe execution of flash loans is also specified.

 `flash-swap` - all trades must occur during single transaction: opportunity for arbitragers

+`floating point arithmetic` - Solidity doesn't support floating point arithmetic natively due to the deterministic nature of the Ethereum Virtual Machine (EVM).
+Floating point operations can lead to imprecise calculations, which are not suitable for financial operations on a blockchain where exactness is paramount.
+However, developers can use fixed-point arithmetic libraries to achieve decimal-like precision.

 `flooding` - [routing](https://en.wikipedia.org/wiki/Flooding_%28computer_networking%29)